Parents tell us...

 Where to get insurance

 The Oregon Health Authority website lists other places you may find a plan for your child.
-They also provide assisters to help you find a plan to fit their needs and to see if your child qualifies for a subsidized plan.
+They also provide insurance assisters and trained community partners to help you find a plan and/or see if your child qualifies for a subsidized plan.